srobo/docs/simulator/using_the_simulator.md

 Within the Webots IDE, there are a few different panels:

-- In the centre of your screen is the 3D simulated view of the arena
+- In the centre of your screen is the 3D simulated view of the arena.
-- On the left is a tree hierarchy of all elements in this "world"
+- On the left is a tree hierarchy of all elements in this "world".
-- At the bottom is the console, where output from your robot code will be displayed
+- At the bottom is the console, where output from your robot code will be displayed.
 - At the top are your general controls which include the time controls.
 Press the centre play button to run the simulation at normal speed.

 ![Webots overview screenshot]({{ site.baseurl }}/images/content/simulator/webots-overview.png)